linode/docs/docs/guides/development/awk/differences-between-grep-sed-awk/index.md

 ### Numeric and Comparisons and Calculations Using AWK

-Grep and Sed are great for finding patterns in text, but they don't understand what the data represents.
+Grep and sed are great for finding patterns in text, but they don't understand what the data represents.
 You might tell Grep to match a number that has between 2 and 4 digits by matching the pattern `[0-9]{2,4}`, but Grep can't compare numbers or strings against one another.

-If you want to print the last names of everyone in your list of people who were born before 1945, you couldn't do it in Grep or Sed, but for AWK it's simple:
+If you want to print the last names of everyone in your list of people who were born before 1945, you couldn't do it in Grep or sed, but for AWK it's simple:

     awk '($5 < 1945) {print $2}' names.txt